 - Sexually transmitted diseases

 - Alcohol poisoning

 - An increased risk for cardiovascular issues such as high blood pressure, heart failure, etc.

 - Hemorrhagic stroke

-A very serious potential consequence of excessive alcohol consumption is alcohol poisoning.
+A severe potential consequence of excessive liquor consumption is alcohol poisoning.
 This occurs when a person has consumed so much that his or her blood-alcohol concentration reaches toxic levels.
 Alcohol is a central nervous system depressant.
 As a result, breathing slows down, and the heart rate becomes abnormal.
 If alcohol poisoning is left untreated, it can be fatal.

-Another way that drinking too much can be fatal is by the fact that alcohol inhibits the gag reflex.
-This is the involuntary mechanism of the body that kicks in, when needed, to prevent choking.
+Another way that excess liquor intake too much can be fatal is that liquor inhibits the gag reflex.
+This is the involuntary mechanism of the body that kicks in when needed to prevent choking.
 Intoxicated people can choke on their vomit.

-There are also long-term effects of binge drinking that result from making a habit of consuming excessive alcohol.
+There are also long-term binge drinking effects that result from making a habit of consuming excessive liquor.
 For instance, a child born to a mother who drank excessively may have fetal alcohol syndrome, a lifelong condition.
-For the person who engages in frequent excessive drinking, potential health problems include:

 - High blood pressure